panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-01-15-PMC/2020-01-15-PMC_Meeting.md

 2. Draft agenda for the Review meeting in Brussels

+3. Collaboration with ExPaNDS

-3. Next Deliverables & Milestones
+4. Next Deliverables & Milestones

 | Deliverable | New date | Original Date |
 | ----------- | -------- | ------------- |